 - For U.S. citizen employers only:

-- The contract should reflect that the employer will give at least two-weeks notice of his or her intent to terminate the employment and that the employee need not give more than two-weeks notice of intent to leave the employment.
+- The contract should state that the employer will give at least two-weeks notice of intent to terminate the employment and that the employee doesn’t need to give more than two-weeks notice of intent to leave the employment.

 - This contract must also reflect any other benefits normally required for U.S. domestic workers.

-As a domestic employee and temporary worker in the United States, you are entitled to legal protections to ensure a safe and healthy experience.
-Prior to your interview, please read this pamphlet (English or Portuguese to learn about your rights and the resources available to you while working in the United States.
+Know Your Rights: As a temporary worker in the United States, you are entitled to legal protections to ensure a safe and healthy experience.
+Prior to your interview, please read this pamphlet (English or Portuguese) to learn about your rights and the resources available to you while working in the United States.